vansh-seth/Web-tech-lab/Notes-CSS/Borders/Readme.md

 <p>Some text</p>
 ```

-Certainly!
-Here's the content reformatted for a `README.md` file:

----

 ## CSS Rounded Borders

 The `border-radius` property in CSS allows you to add rounded corners to an element's border.